Think your milk devouring little slice of heaven is ready to explore the fabulous world of FOOD?!

 It has also been linked to obesity and emotional eating.
 Never incentivize eating more than they need.

 That being said, kids can be very manipulative, especially when they get older.
-This is why it is very important to start early with these lessons.
+This is why it’s very important to start early with these lessons.

-Later down the road when they want to skip dinner and then complain about being hungry at 10 pm you’re going to have to be very firm in a cut off time for the kitchen.
+Later down the road when they want to skip dinner, and then they complain about being hungry at 9 pm you’re going to have to be very firm in a cut off time for the kitchen.

 “Kitchen is closed after 8 pm” is a good rule to have, but be prepared for a little heartbreak in the beginning.
-A crying toddler telling you they are starving will be hard to say no to.
+A crying child telling you they are starving will be difficult to say no to.